 Te Waihora (Lake Ellesmere) once supplied Christchurch with fish.
 In the 1970s large numbers of eel were taken for export, but stocks were depleted and the eel fishery is now small.

-Christchurch’s international airport is the South Island’s gateway to Mt Cook, Queenstown and Milford Sound.
-The Mt Hutt ski field attracts Australian skiers.
-Passenger trains survive because they are popular with tourists.
-In 2004, tourist guest nights in Canterbury increased faster than in New Zealand as a whole.
+Christchurch’s international airport remained the South Island’s gateway to Aoraki/Mt Cook, Queenstown and Milford Sound.
+The Mt Hutt skifield attracted Australian skiers.
+Passenger trains to Picton and Greymouth have survived because they are popular with tourists.

-In 2001 only a small proportion of New Zealand’s incoming and outgoing cargo was passing through Lyttelton port and Christchurch airport.
-But the airport handled over one-quarter by value of all cargo loaded for export in New Zealand.
+A small proportion of New Zealand’s incoming and outgoing cargo passes through Lyttelton port and Christchurch airport.
+In 2013 they together handled 9.6% of New Zealand’s imports (by value) and 16.5% of exports.

 One of the disadvantages of Christchurch’s site was that the Port Hills separated the city from its port.
 The Sumner Road was completed in 1857, but most goods were still ferried across the Sumner bar to wharves on the Heathcote River.
 In 1863 the wharf at Ferrymead was linked to Christchurch by the first public steam railway in New Zealand.
 A year earlier, the first telegraph line in New Zealand linked Lyttelton and Christchurch.